JBzZoN/PyGames-using-Python/readme.md

 ## 👾 How to play
 - Decompress the `Game.rar` file using the free `WinRAR` software.<br>
-- Open the extracted folder and move the `Game` application inside to the folder where `Assets` is located and then double-click the application to start the game.<br>
+- Open the extracted folder and move the `Game` application inside, to the folder where `Assets` is located and then double-click the application to start the game.<br>
 - If you want to copy the game to another location on your system, make sure to copy the Assets folder as well.
 The game requires the Assets folder for proper gameplay.<br>
 - The Python file was converted into an executable application using `PyInstaller`.<br>